“We sincerely apologize for any inconvenience and concern caused to our customers or related parties.”

 “In a response to the incident, Tokio Marine Group has been working to identify the scope of damages.
 At this time, we can confirm that there is no indication of a breach of any customer information nor confidential information of the group.”

 Tokio Marine Group said it has appointed an external specialized vendor to perform a third-party systems analysis.
 Information security safeguards have also been taken.
-Additionally, the group “will endeavor to make further efforts” to protect customer data and confidential information.
+Additionally, the group “will endeavour to make further efforts” to protect customer data and confidential information.